-Problems of modernization, war, and revolution

-in the governments and economies of the states of Peninsular Southeast Asia: cultural determinants: problems of ethnic minorities; role of religions; nationalism, communism, and wars of liberation; the overseas Chinese problem; the absorption of South Vietnam into the Democratic Republic of Vietnam; the transformation of Cambodia and Laos into Communist States; the Thai and Burmese military regimes and their problems of modernization and security; the strategic interests of the major powers.
+Problems of modernization, war, and revolution in the governments and economies of the states of Peninsular Southeast Asia: cultural determinants: problems of ethnic minorities; role of religions; nationalism, communism, and wars of liberation; the overseas Chinese problem; the absorption of South Vietnam into the Democratic Republic of Vietnam; the transformation of Cambodia and Laos into Communist States; the Thai and Burmese military regimes and their problems of modernization and security; the strategic interests of the major powers.

 NS 3608 Problems of Government and Security in Insular Southeast Asia (4-0).

-Problems of modernization, war, and revolution in the government and economies of the states of Insular Southeast Asia: cultural determinants; problems of ethnic minorities; roles of religions; nationalism, communism, and wars of liberation; the overseas Chinese problem; communal and leadership problems in Malaysia, Singapore, Philippines, and Indonesia.
+Problems of modernization, war, and revolution in the government and economies of the tion in the government and economies of the states of Insular Southeast Asia; cultural determinants; problems of ethnic minorities; roles of religions; nationalism, communism, and wars of liberation; the overseas Chinese problem; communal and leadership problems in Malaysia, Singapore, Philippines, and Indonesia.
 Problems of security; the strategic interests of the major powers.